origovi/urinay/README.md

     - Any midpoint that when appended to the path creates an intersection (on the path itself).
 5. A **heuristic** value for each of the candidate midpoints will be calculated.
 6. **Discard** all midpoints whose heuristic exceeds a threshold.
 7. Append all remaining points as sons of *p*.
-8. Find the best path.
-This will be the **longest path**.
-If two paths have equal length the one with smallest sum of heuristics will prevail.
+Effectively extending existing subpaths and creating new ones.
+8. When the maximum tree search height is reached, the first midpoint of the best subpath so far will be considered as definitive.
+9. We append to the definitive path the **best longest path** of the current search tree.

 <p align="center">
   <img src="./documentation/assets/urinay_bfs.gif" alt="Tree search visualized" width="500" /><br />